Object copying: Deep copy

 A deep copy has been completed.

 An alternative is a deep copy, meaning that fields are dereferenced: rather than references to objects being copied, new copy of objects are created for any referenced objects, and references to these are placed in B. Later modifications to the contents remain unique to A or B, as the contents are not shared.

 Combination

-In more complex cases, some fields in a copy should have shared values with the original object (as in a shallow copy), corresponding to an "association" relationship; and some fields should have copies (as in a deep copy), corresponding to an "aggregation" relationship.
+In more complex cases, some fields in a copy should have shared values with the original object (as in a shallow copy), corresponding to an "association" relationship; some fields should have copies (as in a deep copy), corresponding to an "aggregation" relationship.
 In these cases a custom implementation of copying is generally required; this issue and solution dates to Smalltalk-80.
 Alternatively, fields can be marked as requiring a shallow copy or deep copy, and copy operations automatically generated (likewise for comparison operations).
 This is not implemented in most object-oriented languages, however, though there is partial support in Eiffel.